General national economic measures

 • Discos and DJ events: €800 million

-Producers' society SCF foresees a decrease in income ranging between 27% and 48%, depending on how and when different sectors will be allowed to reopen (i.e., pubs, restaurants, disco pubs, clubs, etc.).
+Producers' society SCF foresaw a decrease in income ranging between 27% and 48%, depending on how and when different sectors would be allowed to reopen (i.e., pubs, restaurants, disco pubs, clubs, etc.).

 For more info: